5 Tips for Dealing with 'Difficult' People

 Finally, follow up with me.

-Crisis intervention does not have to be complex.
-I hope that these suggestions have helped to simplify things.
-We don't need to overanalyze anything.
-What we need to do is follow some general guidelines that any human services provider, regardless of their job title, can use.
+Crisis intervention does not have to be complex and we hope these suggestions have helped to simplify things.
+We don't need to overanalyse anything.
+What we need to do is follow some general guidelines that any health or social care worker, regardless of their job title, can use.